Dual Degree: Master of Planning / Master of Public Health

 - Planning History and Urban Form (PPD 533) – 2 units

-Students must select 16 units in a concentration from one of the five concentrations in the planning program.
-Students are required to complete the gateway course and methodology course related to their concentration as part of their preparation for their comprehensive examination.
-The student’s concentration must contain a 4-unit methodology course, a 4-unit gateway course and 8 other units.
-See further details on the concentrations in the Master of Planning section of the catalogue.
+Students must select 16 units in a concentration from one of the five concentrations in the MPL program.
+Students are also required to complete the gateway course and methodology course related to their concentration as part of their preparation for the comprehensive examination.

 PREVENTIVE MEDICINE – PUBLIC HEALTH